 The measure of success in traditional core engineering jobs attached to the three branches — civil, mechanical, and electrical was usually determined by the number of orders that came in, the revenues as a result, and acquisitions, if any.
 So, jobs in the earth-moving machinery or heavy engineering divisions always showed tangible outcomes like the number of earth movers sold or the number of critical piping projects implemented for process industries, respectively.
 Tangible outcomes are easy to measure.

-Today, technology has changed the way organizations view and measure performance.
+Today, technology, designed for process automation, has changed the way organizations view and measure performance.
 A good example to illustrate this would be the marketing department in most data-centric, process driven organizations.

 Typically, marketing people in the earlier days were given pay for performance remuneration, which could either mean that they brought in new accounts or enhanced existing client relationships.
 Think about the average marketer’s responsibilities in today’s technology enabled enterprise — from monitoring the number of click-throughs, page-views, backlinks, to worrying about leads and conversions, the performance graph is increasingly detailed and complex.
 This is a good thing.
 A marketing professional will change the way he/she models landing pages, after realizing there have been no substantial conversions.
 This is the definition of a goal-oriented task.

 “Know Where You are Going before You Get Going”

 Intelligent automation has enabled organizations to model their projects in a way that they accomplish goal-oriented tasks.
 So, one of the essential metrics in manufacturing that has come about as a result of software is production downtime — measuring and finding ways to reduce production downtime helps businesses prevent processes from stalling and consequently, from losing out on profits.
 Another advantage of technology for process automation is that you could force or plan for a downtime in order to facilitate maintenance checks during off-peak hours, so that you stay on course to achieving your production goals.